 If you are moving from one side of town to another, you may not see a dramatic change in your employees.
 But if you cross town or state lines, move outside of the range of public transportation, or dramatically change what is available for parking close to your business, you might see a big change in your staff.

-You may not have much control over your employees’ decisions in this arena, but communicating with them before your location change will certain help you plan for what may happen.
-If you find that, for example, employees are very concerned about finding somewhere to park, you might be able to institute a shuttle program, or reimburse some portion of the cost of parking close to your new location.
+You may not have much control over your employees’ decisions in this arena, but communicating with them before your location change will certainly help you plan for what may happen.
+If you find that, for example, employees are very concerned about finding somewhere to park, you might be able to institute a shuttle program or reimburse some portion of the cost of parking close to your new location.